webix-hub/docs/data/api/ui.datatable_resizesubview.md

 @short:
-	adjusts the row's size to the size of the subview
+	adjusts the row's size to the size of a subview

 @params: